X

 A woman smiling for a professional headshot.

-A man smiling for a professional headshot.
+A person smiling for a professional headshot.